Deana is once again hosting the Chookshed Challenge. Here are the details:

 JANUARY - I made four blocks.
 Not many, but there was no number in the goal.
 I did have the requisite fun.

-8. RAINBOW SCRAP CHALLENGE SPLIT NINE PATCH QUILT
+7. RAINBOW SCRAP CHALLENGE SPLIT NINE PATCH QUILT (swapped with Number 8)

-9. GAIL PAN BAG (Changed from Number 2)
+9. GAIL PAN BAG (swapped with Number 2)

 Another project started while on the Isle of Man.
 The stitchery was nice and portable.10.
-SEA GLASS MINI QUILT (changed from Number 7)
+SEA GLASS MINI QUILT (swapped Number 7)

 2 comments: